Warm-starting active-set solvers using graph neural networks: Abstract

 \section{Abstract}

 Quadratic programming (QP) solvers are widely used in real-time control and optimization, but their computational cost often limits applicability in time-critical settings.
-We propose a learning-to-optimize approach using graph neural networks (GNNs) to predict active sets in the dual active-set solver \texttt{DAQP}.
-The method exploits the structural properties of QPs by representing them as bipartite graphs and learning to identify the optimal active set for efficiently warm-starting the solver.
-Across varying problem sizes, the GNN consistently reduces the number of solver iterations compared to cold-starting, while performance is comparable to a multilayer perceptron (MLP) baseline.
-Furthermore, a GNN trained on varying problem sizes generalizes effectively to unseen dimensions, demonstrating flexibility and scalability.
+To resolve this, we propose a learning-to-optimize approach using graph neural networks (GNNs) to predict active constraints in the dual active-set solver \texttt{DAQP}.
+Our method exploits the structural properties of QPs by representing them as bipartite graphs and learns to approximate the optimal active set for effectively warm-starting the solver.
+Across varying problem sizes, the GNN consistently reduces the number of solver iterations compared to cold-starting, while performance is comparable to a multilayer perceptron baseline.
+In contrast to the baseline, our GNN-based approach trained on varying problem sizes generalizes to unseen dimensions, demonstrating flexibility and scalability.
 These results highlight the potential of structure-aware learning to accelerate optimization in real-time applications such as model predictive control.